-Here, we will introduce you to the nuclear fuel cycle and communicating with nuclear communities.
+Here for a high-level introduction to the nuclear fuel cycle and communicating with nuclear communities?
+You're in the right place.

 Get started nowThese general categories are simplifications of several sub-parts, but the nuclear fuel cycle covers the lifetime of nuclear fuel from cradle to grave.